tidymodels/workflowsets/README.md

 <img src="man/figures/README-plot-1.svg" width="100%" />

-or the best form each workflow:
+or the best from each workflow:

 ``` r
 autoplot(chi_models, select_best = TRUE)